mindstation/DE2_115_Genesis/README.md

 ### Master System or compatible gamepads

-They can be connected also to the GPIO with 3.3V pull-up resistors.
+They can be connected also to the GPIO.
+Gamepads need 3.3V pull-up resistors.
+Project uses an internal weak pull-up the FPGA.
 No power needs for the gamepad.
 See connection diagram in "schematics/DE2-115 Master System gamepads adapter.pdf".

 No support for other Master System accessories.